sendthisfile/wordpress-plugin/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get this WordPress plugin running, follow these simple example steps.
+To get this WordPress plugin running, follow these simple steps.

 ### Prerequisites